Types

 Primitive

-Any type that returns itself when called and can be specified with a simple literal.
-All the following basic data types are primitives.
+Any type that can be specified with a simple literal.

 Number

-Base type for number types.
-Arithmetic operations only operate on Numbers.
+Any numeric type.
+Arithmetic operations only operate on numbers.

 Integer